Riiid-Team/AI-Learning/README.md

 > 4. prior_question_had_explanation

 ### Model
-First, a baseline model was created to compare our model performances.
+First, we created a baseline model was to compare our model performances.
 The baseline is the most common outcome from the training dataset, answered correctly = 1.
 Baseline accuracy is 50%.
 This means that a user will get an answer correct 50% of the time.
 Models evaluated on train, validate, and the test set were:
 -	Logistic Regression
 -	Decision Tree